 With a mild climate and beautiful beaches, Topsail Beach, North Topsail Beach, and Surf City are attracting retirees in ever-increasing numbers.
 Add spectacular sunsets over the sound and incredible sunrises over the sea, and Topsail Island could easily star in an ad for idyllic retired living.

 Pirates weren't the only ones to find treasures on Topsail Island.
 The Greater Topsail Area harbors some of the best property buys on the coast.
 Oceanfront condominiums start in the low $100's; modest island homes can be found in the $250,000 range.
 Luxury properties with million-dollar price points offer priceless views.
-With a huge population influx in the summers, purchasing property on Topsail Island is a smart property investment.
+With a huge population influx in the summers, purchasing Topsail Island real estate is a smart property investment.
 Vacations homes on the island have steadily appreciated in value and are easily rented during the peak summer season.